cahilltr/cahilltr.github.io/_posts/2019-07-03-Dad-Math-Daily-Coffee-Cost.markdown

   1.53, if (x % 11) <= 5
 ```

-To find the number of cups to break even, we'll brute force the calculation.
-We need to brute force this because I'm unaware of how to solve for `x` when using a piecewise function and it's super easy to write some quick code to do the heavy lifting.
-Basically, instead of dividing like we did above, we'll simply add the saved amount value of the piecewise function, until the accumulated savings is greater than or equal to the $200.
+Again, we'll brute force the caculation, using similar code (only the value differ, factoring in driving cost).

 ```scala
 def findValue(x: Int): Double = {